Where do items go for recycling after the hauler has collected them?

 How can I recycle or properly dispose of my Household Hazardous Materials?

 You can receive updated information by checking the Household Hazardous Waste Homepage or by calling the HHW Hotline at (513) 946-7700.

 Where can I recycle my plastic grocery bags?

-Plastic grocery bags can be recycled at area Kroger, Wal-Mart, Meijer, and biggs locations.
+Plastic grocery bags can be recycled at area Kroger, Wal-Mart, & Meijer locations.